-All experiments were performed on an Apple Mac Pro with a 2.7GHz 12-core Pentium Xeon processor with hyper-threading and 64GB of memory.
-We used Sun's Java HotSpot 64-bit Server VM version 1.7 with the default parallel garbage collection configuration.
+All experiments were performed on an Apple Mac Pro with a 2.7GHz 12-core Pentium Xeon processor with hyperthreading and 64GB of memory.
+We used the Oracle HotSpot Server VM 1.7 with the default parallel garbage collector.
 Both FASTTRACK and SLIMSTATE are precise and report no spurious warnings or missed races.
 We manually verified that both tools report the same races modulo variations due to observed interleavings.